themirrazz/lithiumdocs/README.md

 ![Screenshot 2024-11-06 11 05 16 AM](https://github.com/user-attachments/assets/43ce3671-1cea-485a-b386-ed5f0ff8aa1f)

 ### Step 3.
 Prepare the other files.
 Rename the default file, `Code.gs`, to `Lithium.gs` by hovering over it and click the three-dot menu.
 Just type `Lithium` - in Google Apps Script editor, it automatically adds the file extension.
-Now, press the "+" button and create three new scripts: `Utils`, `ExplainAI`, and `Preferences`.
+Now, press the "+" button and create three new scripts: `Utils`, `ExplainAI`, `GoogleForms`, and `Preferences`.
 Then, add one HTML file called `ExplainLive`.
 It should now look like this:<br/>
 ![Screenshot 2024-11-06 11 09 22 AM](https://github.com/user-attachments/assets/48210119-9326-43d3-847e-b4b50cd64196)

 ### Step 4.
 Copy and paste time!